|Affected ArmA II version:||Please select...||First affected ArmA II version:|

 Anyway, dunno if that is even possible without the current engine.
 Would be nice to have, though, especially with TrackIR or Freetrack and the incremental lean.

-Updated by Salah about 5 years ago
+Updated by Salah over 7 years ago

 Maybe don't have the stance switch when you reach a threshold, just allow POV adjustments within a stance specific range: